yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

 9. Select a dependent variable.
 You can choose a dependent variable if more than one was
     > selected at step 1.

-10. Select which jurisdictions, variables, years (if applicable), and
+10. Select which jurisdictions, grouping variables, years (if applicable), and
     > statistics to include (out of the selections previously made at
     > steps 1 and 2).
 You can select up to two statistics options from
     > the following: averages, standard deviations, percentages, and